yewin-mm/employee-sample-crud-system/README.md

 * Generating Unique Employee ID
 * Inserting, Deleting, updating new employee
 * Viewing employee created date (which will be employee join date)
-* Allowing to see all employee information in this company
+* Allowing to see all employees information in this company

 ***Have Fun and Enjoy in Learning Code***